Event overview

 International Chemsex Conference: Optimising Support and Care for People Engaging in Chemsex

 Join us from 3 to 5 March 2026 in Antwerp for a global, transdisciplinary conference dedicated to the complex and multifactorial phenomenon of chemsex.
-Registration is scheduled to open in September.
+Buy your early bird ticket today!

 -